algosup/2024-2025-project-1-fpga-team-2/documents/qa/test_cases.md

 ##### ID

-Each tests has a ID which is attribuate to it.
+Each tests have a ID which is attribuated to it.
 This ID follow a specific model like :

 - The First Number <mark>1</mark>/01:
   - 1 is a link with the software